 Now let's put everything together to extract job listings at scale – for example, 100 results, which equals about 10 pages on Indeed.

-This code combines pagination with CSV export:
+This code combines pagination, data cleanup, and CSV export:

 def main():